Ionic versus Versa: Which Fitbit smartwatch is for you?

 During setup, you’ll be asked to input your height and weight, which is used to help calculate various tracking results and select your fitness goals.
 I wish Fitbit prompted me every few months to update those goals, because frankly they should adjust based on whether you’re making progress.

 Fitbit OS 2.0 includes a personalized dashboard that lives on the smartwatch itself, as opposed to simply in the Fitbit app.
 The dashboard lets you see your daily and weekly health and fitness stats, historical activity, heart rate, exercise summaries, motivational messages, tips and tricks, and daily guidance — all on your wrist.
 The software even remembers your last few workout sessions so you don’t have to check your phone to see how you did.
-That said, what you can do on your wrist is still very limited compared to the Fitbit mobile app — for example, you can’t log water intake on your wrist, but you can in the app.
+That said, what you can do on your wrist is still very limited compared to the Fitbit mobile app — for example, you can’t log water intake on your wrist without download a separate smartwatch app.

 Fitbit promises the dashboard will become more personalized over time with reminders, celebrations, logging, insights, sleep summaries, and social challenges (prompts to take actions based on your data), but those are only coming later this year.
 Also coming later (next month, in fact), are Android quick replies and female health tracking features.